ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. C. Bienia and K. Li, **“PARSEC 2.0: A New Benchmark Suite for Chip-Multiprocessors,”** in Proceedings of the 5th Annual Workshop on Modeling, Benchmarking and Simulation, 2009.
+1. W. Baek, **“Green: A Framework for Supporting Energy-Conscious Programming using Controlled Approximation,”** ACM Sigplan Not., vol. 45, no. 6, pp. 198–209, 2010.
+1. I. Böhm, T. J. K. Edler von Koch, S. C. Kyle, B. Franke, and
+   N. Topham, **“Generalized just-in-time trace compilation using a parallel task farm in a dynamic binary translator,”** in Proceedings of the 32nd ACM SIGPLAN conference on Programming language design and implementation - PLDI ’11, 2011, pp. 74–85.
+1. C. Dubach, P. Cheng, D. F. Bacon, and S. J. Fink, **“Compiling a High-Level Language for GPUs (via Language Support for Architectures and Compilers),”** in Proceedings of the 33rd ACM SIGPLAN Symposium on Programming Language Design and Implementation (PLDI), 2012.

 # 5-12 min